The Beginning of Business Besties

-- Hey, tell me about that new platform your using – should I use it too?
+Hey, tell me about that new platform you’re using – should I use it too?

 Use your business bestie relationship to help you move further in your business.
 Be each others’ sounding board and accountability partner.
 Brainstorm and plan together.